japaric/xargo/README.md

     `rust/src/jemalloc` directory. `chmod -R +x rust/src/jemalloc` should do the trick.

-- When using compiler plugins (e.g. `serde_derive`) the target triple must be provided even when compiling for the host platform due to the way cargo handles compiler plugins. i.e. use `xargo build --target x86_64-unknown-linux-gnu` instead of just `xargo build`.
-(Surprisingly, these commands are NOT the same to Cargo)
+- When using compiler plugins (e.g. `serde_derive`) the target triple must be provided even when compiling for the host platform due to the way cargo handles compiler plugins.
+I.e., use `xargo build --target x86_64-unknown-linux-gnu` instead of just `xargo build`.
+(Surprisingly, these commands are NOT the same to Cargo.)
+You can determine your host's target triple with `rustc -vV`.
+On *nix, the following rune will extract the triple:
+  `rustc -vV | egrep '^host: ' | sed 's/^host: //'`.

 ## License